serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 there will be a lot of copies for a single function if it is called with different types.

-The soloution to this problem is nothing other than the plain old typeclass constraints.
+The solution to this problem is nothing other than the plain old typeclass constraints.

 So if you add a `Printable a` constraint to `fn`, then the proper instance will